Interview AiBox logo

 These rounds are the clearest signal that companies want to evaluate Human plus AI collaboration.
 Your prompt quality, validation discipline, and debugging ability matter a lot.

-This is where weak candidates make a surprising mistake.
-They assume AI access means the interview is easier.
-In practice, it can become more demanding because you need to drive the tool, review its output, reject bad suggestions, and explain why your final answer still makes sense.
+This is where weak candidates make a common mistake.
+They assume AI access makes the interview easier.
+In practice, it can become more demanding because you need to drive the tool, review its output, reject bad suggestions, and explain why your final answer still deserves trust.

-Some companies do not fully open the door to any workflow you want, but they are clearly redesigning interviews to look more like real work.
-That may mean repository-based tasks, more realistic bug fixing, multi-file context, or environment-specific evaluation.
+Some companies do not open the door to any workflow you want, but they clearly redesign interviews to look more like real work.
+That may mean repository-based tasks, file-aware chat, limited agent actions, or approval gates inside the platform itself.

 These are still common, especially at companies that want a cleaner signal on first-principles reasoning or want standardized evaluation across many candidates.